Family Law Services

 - Bank accounts

 - Credit card debt

 A prenuptial agreement (prenup) is a common legal step taken before marriage.
-It institutes the property and financial rights of both spouses in the occasion of a divorce.
-Prenups are used to defend assets, businesses, avoid taking on the other party’s debt, illuminate financial responsibilities, determine how the property will be passed upon death and evade long, expensive divorce quarrels.
+It institutes the property and financial rights of both spouses in a divorce, which evades long and expensive quarrels.
+Prenups are used to defend assets, businesses and separates financial responsibilities.
+Family law lawyers draft and review prenups to assure that the document will be legally binding and hold up in court if it is ever needed.

 - The child’s age, gender, mental and physical health